-Despite our best intentions, immediate actions don’t always line up with obvious long-term gains.
+Despite our best intentions, our immediate actions don’t always line up with obvious long-term gains.
 We might want to wake up early to get cracking on that project, but our warm bed is just too cozy.
-We may want to lose a few inches for the upcoming holiday party, but find it hard to resist that double-chocolate fudge cookie at today’s luncheon buffet.
+We may want to lose a few inches for the upcoming holiday party, but find it hard to resist the double-chocolate fudge cookie at today’s lunch buffet.
 You get the picture.

 Scientists talk about our preference for short-term rewards, versus larger payoffs later.
-They use the term “hyperbolic discounting” to describe how we discount future gains when it requires short-term sacrifices.
+They use the term “hyperbolic discounting” to describe how we discount future gains when it requires short-term sacrifice.

 In other words, we deem $50 today as more valuable than $100 a year from now.
 One marshmallow now is better than two later.
 And that cookie at lunch sure was yummy.

-It is worth saying that some children were able to resist the initial marshmallow temptation, thereby reaping the rewards of more treats.
-These children did so by distracting themselves with other short-term interests like turning away and kicking the desk.
+It is worth saying some children were able to resist the initial marshmallow temptation, thereby reaping the rewards of more treats.
+These children did so by distracting themselves with other short-term interests like turning away and kicking the desk in front of them.

-And clearly, there are many times when we adults are able to achieve big, long-term goals despite our tendency to be side-tracked by short-term distractions.
+And clearly, there are many times when we are able to achieve big, long-term goals despite our tendency to be side-tracked by short-term distractions.

-Project managers talk about breaking big goals into smaller steps.
+Project managers focus on breaking big goals into smaller steps.
 David Allen talks about focusing on the next actionable step.
 And I consistently tout the benefits of short-term goals.

 There is nothing like a little deadline pressure and accountability to help face a short-term sacrifice head on.